Fall and winter can mean traveling and gathering indoors with friends and family. These guidelines can help us keep each other safe from COVID-19.

 Gathering with friends and family

 Many gatherings are a time of fellowship and celebration.
 With vaccinations and boosters now readily available, the risk of infection is different for everyone.
-If you and the people you gather with are up-to-date with COVID-19 vaccines and boosters, your risks will be lower.
-But some vaccinated people still get sick with COVID-19 or can spread it to others.
-So here are some ways to stay safe during gatherings no matter the occasion.
+If you and the people you gather with are up to date with COVID-19 vaccines and boosters, your risks of getting very sick will be lower.
+Here are some ways to stay safe during gatherings no matter the occasion.

 • It’s okay to ask if others are vaccinated before getting together with people you don’t live with.
 You can choose to stay home or find other ways to connect if you feel nervous.

-• Masks are no longer required in most public settings (see where they are still required here), but they are still effective at reducing the spread of COVID-19.
+• Masks are no longer required in most public settings, but they are still effective at reducing the spread of COVID-19.
 It is recommended you continue to wear a mask and stay 6 feet from others when gathering if you:

 • Are over age 65